Darboux evaluations of algebraic Gauss hypergeometric functions: Introduction

-Theory of Darboux coverings is developed in Section \ref{darbouxcurves}.
-It turns out that Darboux coverings for hypergeometric equations of the same Schwartz type are identical.
+Theory of Darboux coverings is developed in \S \ref{darbouxcurves}.
+It turns out that Darboux coverings for hypergeometric equations of the same Schwarz type are identical.
 Therefore we have finitely many different Darboux coverings and Darboux curves.
 We compute all Darboux coverings of minimal degree, which turns out to be 4, 6 or 12 for the tetrahedral, octahedral and icosahedral types, respectively.
 The corresponding Darboux curves have genus 0 or (for some icosahedral types) genus 1.
-For each Schwartz type, we use Darboux coverings of minimal degree and compute Darboux evaluations for 2 hypergeometric solutions of the main representative equation, and for 2 more hypergeometric functions of that Schwartz type.
-The evaluations are presented in Section \ref{database}.
-Using these formulas and contiguous relations, one can compute Darboux evaluations for 2 different hypergeometric solutions of any hypergeometric equation with the tetrahedral, octahedral or icosahedral monodromy.
+For each Schwarz type, we use Darboux coverings of minimal degree and compute Darboux evaluations for two hypergeometric solutions of the main representative equation.
+The evaluations are presented in \S \ref{database}.
+Using these formulas, differentiation and contiguous relations, one can compute Darboux evaluations for two different hypergeometric solutions of any hypergeometric equation with the tetrahedral, octahedral or icosahedral projective monodromy.

-Klein evaluations of \cite{WeHuBe}, \cite{maintphd}, \cite{kleinvhw} and Darboux evaluations have comparable visual complexity, especially when Darboux evaluation for the standard hypergeometric function $H(z)$ in (\ref{kleinev}) is used.
-Algorithmically, our proposal looks superior if we restrict ourselves to hypergeometric equations.
-In \cite{kleinvhw}, \cite{WeHuBe}, invariants or semi-invariants of minimal degree have to be computed by solving a symmetric power of the hypergeometric equation.
-When the hypergeometric equation has large local exponent differences (in absolute values), solving the symmetric power equation apparently involves a linear algebra problem of proportional size.
-We propose to use the ``data base" of Darboux evaluations in Section \ref{database} and contiguous relations.
-We do not need to solve any differential equations, except in computing the data base.
-Computational aspects of contiguous relations are mentioned in Appendix \ref{contigrels}.

-Darboux curves and coverings are introduced also in PhD thesis \cite[Section 4.2]{myphd}.
-Most Darboux coverings of minimal degree, and all corresponding Darboux curves are presented there.
-Only Darboux coverings for the types $(2/3,1/5,1/5)$, $(1/3,2/5,3/5)$, $(1/3,1/5,3/5)$, $(1/5,1/5,4/5)$, $(2/5,2/5,2/5)$ are not computed explicitly there.
+Section \ref{databasec} presents the method used to compute Darboux evaluations.
+Most attention is paid to describing complicated computations on genus 1 Darboux curves.
+The computer algebra system {\sf Maple} was used in the computations.
+Appendix \S \ref{appendix} gives short introductions to pull-back transformations, Fuchsian equations, contiguous relations and other relevant topics.